rfueston/SWE6733_Assignment_2/README.md

 Scott Duong

-The tool we used for f-2-f-like collaboration  was microsoft teams. the rationale behind it was it is a service <br> supplied to us by the school and has <br> easy screen sharing and other such features to support mobbing.
+The tool we used for f-2-f-like collaboration  was microsoft teams. the rationale behind it was it is a service supplied to us <br> by the school and has  easy screen sharing and other such features to support mobbing.
 Teams also offers a great recording tool for our mobbing sessions.

 Step 2: unit tests for legacy code
 <br>